design-automation/gs-json/README.md

 See the API docs: https://phtj.github.io/gs-json

 # Conceptual Model
-The gs-JSON conceptual model uses topology as the organising framework for defining both geometry and semantics.
+The gs-json conceptual model uses topology as the organising framework for defining both geometry and semantics.

 Geometry consists of objects, and includes both polygonal and spline based geometry.
 Semantics consists of data linked to objects and groups of objects in the model.